firstruner/Framework_PHP_PartialsClass/README.md

 ## All Loader Methods
 ⚓ Load method :\
-    ℹ️ Main OOP loading method, it can call directly.\
+>ℹ️ Main OOP loading method, it can call directly.\
-    ✏️ included : Specify path(s) who must be load - Can take string or string array - No default value, Required\
+>✏️ included : Specify path(s) who must be load - Can take string or string array - No default value, Required\
-    ✏️ maxTemptatives : Specify the number of loading temptatives - int - default value is 1\
+>✏️ maxTemptatives : Specify the number of loading temptatives - int - default value is 1\
-    ✏️ php_as_partial : Specify if partial class is in php files with php extension - Boolean - default value is False\
+>✏️ php_as_partial : Specify if partial class is in php files with php extension - Boolean - default value is False\
-    ✏️ ignored : Specify path(s) who must be ignored during the loading - Can take string or string array - default value is an empty array\
+>✏️ ignored : Specify path(s) who must be ignored during the loading - Can take string or string array - default value is an empty array\

 ⚓ LoadStoredPaths method :\
-    ℹ️ This method try to load OOP paths that specify with Load method or AddIncludePath\
+>ℹ️ This method try to load OOP paths that specify with Load method or AddIncludePath\
-    ✏️ maxTemptatives : Specify the number of loading temptatives - int - default value is 1\
+>✏️ maxTemptatives : Specify the number of loading temptatives - int - default value is 1\

 ⚓ AddIncludePath method :\
-    ℹ️ This method add OOP paths for Loading.
+>ℹ️ This method add OOP paths for Loading.
 It use before call LoadStoredPaths method\
-    ✏️ paths : Specify path(s) who must be load - Can take string or string array - No default value, Required\
+>✏️ paths : Specify path(s) who must be load - Can take string or string array - No default value, Required\

 ⚓ AddIgnorePath method :\
-    ℹ️ This method add OOP paths who must be ignore during Loading.
+>ℹ️ This method add OOP paths who must be ignore during Loading.
 It use before call LoadStoredPaths method\
-    ✏️ paths : Specify path(s) who must be load - Can take string or string array - No default value, Required\
+>✏️ paths : Specify path(s) who must be load - Can take string or string array - No default value, Required\

 ⚓ StandardPHP_LoadDependency method :\
-    ℹ️ This method try to load as 'require' a specific php file path\
+>ℹ️ This method try to load as 'require' a specific php file path\
-    ✏️ paths : Specify path who must be load - String - No default value, Required\
+>✏️ paths : Specify path who must be load - String - No default value, Required\

 ⚓ Clear method :\
-    ℹ️ This method clear Loader parameters\
+>ℹ️ This method clear Loader parameters\

 ⚓ GetLastDependenciesCount method :\
-    ℹ️ This method return dependencies who were well loaded\
+>ℹ️ This method return dependencies who were well loaded\

 ⚓ SetLogActivation method :\
-    ℹ️ This method specify if Loader use a log during loading\
+>ℹ️ This method specify if Loader use a log during loading\
-    ✏️ active : Boolean - No default value, Required\
+>✏️ active : Boolean - No default value, Required\

 ⚓ GetLog method :\
-    ℹ️ This method return string array about log events\
+>ℹ️ This method return string array about log events\

 ## Possible exceptions
+⚠️ Name is allready in use\
-It's possible to have compilation exception during a composer update like this :
+It's possible to have compilation exception during a composer update like this :\

 [![Composer-Exception.png](https://i.postimg.cc/WzsPyvS2/Composer-Exception.png)](https://postimg.cc/MM34cgh4)

-To solve that, please use partial_php extension for your partial files and use the Firstruner Framework Loader for load these partial files
+➡️ To solve that, please use partial_php extension for your partial files and use the Firstruner Framework Loader for load these partial files